gordnet/docs/WHITEPAPER.md

 A client in the system that receives multiple `bridge responses`, each with their own price per MB, can choose whichever one meets the `Quality of Service` that it seeks.
 For low-latency applications, a client may choose to pay more, whereas for simple text based network content, a lower price may be more desirable.

-# 6. Two Networks
+# 6. Two Networks and Two Transaction Types

 Gordnet is effectively 2 separate networks that meet in the middle.
 The first is the cryptocurrency, which is used to transact value in a trustless manner, similar to <cite>[Bitcoin][5]</cite>.
-The second is the <cite>[SOCKS][6]</cite> network which encapsulates and forwards packets at a TCP level.
+The second is the <cite>[SOCKS][6]</cite> network which encapsulypesates and forwards packets at a TCP level.
+The cryptocurrency network will forward transactions utilizing the Unspent Transaction Output (UTXO) model with private / public key cryptography.
+Value will be stored in an `address`, and the amount that any `address` contains will be the sum of its UTXO's.